Doctor of Philosophy in Human Services - Courses

 This practical program review and evaluation course for the human services discipline will employ a hands-on approach ultimately culminating in a hypothetical program evaluation and service-level improvement by completing weekly process goals, to include analysis of a completed needs assessment survey.
 The course will provide students with all materials needed in order to evaluate the complex program presented and complete tasks to ultimately modify it by the end of the term.

 This course demonstrates the value of evidence-based practice as an integral part of formulating research and policy across multiple disciplines, including human services, education, and organizational leadership.
-Coursework examines the current definition of evidence-based policy and approaches to move the field forward.
-The course provides an evaluation of evidence-based literature, including case study examples of the application of evidence-based practices in human services.
-The course also examines actions to further evidence-based policy, including preparing and communicating data more effectively, using existing analytic tools, conducting policy surveillance, and tracking outcomes with different types of evidence.
+Coursework examines the current definition of evidence-based policy and change approaches informed by research.
+The course also examines actions to further evidence-based policy, including preparing and communicating date more effectively, using existing analytic tools, conducting policy surveillance, and tracking outcomes with different types of evidence.
 This course emphasizes evidence-based practice within the context of action research, quality improvement, program evaluation, and other real-world research methodologies.

 HUM 8105 Applied Human Services Policy